Information about how LKAB processes personal data

-Luossavaara-Kiirunavaara AB (publ), abbreviated to LKAB, (hereinafter referred to as “LKAB”, “we”, “us” or “our”) is the controller for the processing of your personal data.
+Luossavaara-Kiirunavaara AB (publ) and/or the other company/companies in the LKAB Group which process your personal data (referred to below as: "LKAB", "we", "us" or "our") are, either individually or jointly, controllers with respect to the relevant personal data processing.
 It is of the utmost importance to us that your privacy is protected when you use our services.
 Here you will find information about which personal data we collect about you, why we collect it and how we use it.
 Please feel free to contact us if you have any questions (see contact details at the bottom of the page).

 The processing of your personal data takes place in accordance with the provisions of the General Data Protection Regulation (also known as GDPR).